Mohammad-AD/offline_queue/README.md

 ---

-### Callbacks
+## Callbacks

-You can set callbacks in initState to listen for retried requests:
+You can set callbacks to listen for retried or failed requests:

 ```dart
 OfflineQueue.instance.onRequestRetried = (request) {